 We can perform the liposuction procedure alone or in combination with other cosmetic surgery procedures.
 For instance, this can include:

-In recent years, a few devices have been developed to aid in non-surgical body contouring.
+There are now non-surgical body-contouring options available.
 In our Cincinnati office, we rely on liposuction for fat reduction because this method continues to be the gold standard for optimal results.